Pixel Is Not a Barrier: An Effective Evasion Attack for Pixel-Domain Diffusion Models: Methodology

 In the following sections, we first present a conceptual illustration of our method, followed by our framework for solving the optimization problem.
-We then discuss the novel design of our attacking loss and fidelity constraints, which provide more efficient criteria compared to previous methods for solving the image protection optimization problem using PGD.
-Finally, we introduce an advanced design to enhance image protection quality by latent optimization via victim-model-agnostic VAE.
+We then discuss the novel design of our attacking loss and fidelity constraints, which provide more efficient criteria compared to previous methods.
+Finally, we introduce an advanced design to enhance adversarial image quality by latent optimization via victim-model-agnostic VAE.